qihang-dai/Overwatch2_QueueNotifier/readme.md

 when pack the app into a single exe file using pyinstaller, for the exe the images can only be accessed if they are in the root folder.

-Its a bit tricky to make it work with images. solved by: `pyinstaller --noconfirm --onefile --noconsole --add-data "hollow*;." --add-data "*.gif;." main.py`
+Its a bit tricky to make it work with images. solved by: `pyinstaller --noconfirm --onefile --noconsole --add-data "hollow*;." --add-data "*.gif;." main.py` [stackOverflow](https://stackoverflow.com/a/72060275)

-when use the pyinstaller, be sure to create a virtual environment and install all requried packages in the virtual environment. otherwise the exe file will be very big. `pipreqs` that automatically generate requriements.txt somehow generate unnecessary packages and miss required packages in the requriments.txt file.
+when use the pyinstaller, be sure to create a virtual environment and install all requried packages in the virtual environment. `python -m venv venv` and `venv\Scripts\activate` is enough. `deactivate` to go back to the base env.

+otherwise the exe file will be very big. `pipreqs` that automatically generate requriements.txt somehow generate unnecessary packages and miss required packages in the requriments.txt file.